 Jólabókaflóð

 Iceland is a small island nation, home to only about 330,000 people.
 Its population is generally rather homogenous, in part to its relatively isolated location in the North Atlantic.
 And one thing that many Icelanders have in common is a love of books.
-As the BBC notes, there’s a saying, “ad ganga med bok I maganum” which literally translated to “[everyone] has a book in their stomach,” but means that everyone has the desire to give birth to a book.
+As the BBC notes, there’s a saying, “ad ganga med bok I maganum” which literally translates to “[everyone] has a book in their stomach,” but means that everyone has the desire to give birth to a book.
 Wikipedia further outlines the role of the written word in Icelandic society:

 Icelanders are avid consumers of literature, with the highest number of bookstores per capita in the world.
 For its size, Iceland imports and translates more international literature than any other nation.
 Iceland also has the highest per capita publication of books and magazines, and around 10% of the population will publish a book in their lifetimes.